rennu/dpg/readme.md

             --rmpdistance
                 Minimum distance in pixels between the projection of two 3D points to consider them different while triangulating (0 to disable).
-Use to reduce amount of memory used with penalty of probably losing detail
+Use to reduce amount of memory used with a penalty of lost detail
                 Default: 2